A dark room. The only

 then it fails in its most basic purpose.
 After all, death is a

 stark reality of life.
-Essentially, I would suggest, religion
+Essentially, I would suggest,

 is not merely a recitation of creeds, but, more specifically,

 it is a way of life, albeit a perspective on life.
-In this
+In

 sense, Spiritualism meets a very innate need, which is

 hope for the future, even beyond physical death.
-It gives
+It

 promise amidst tragedy.
 If death is not the end, then